DimmestP/nextflow_paired_reads_pipeline/data/5PSeq/output/README.md

 # output

-Placeholder for the output of the paired_reads_pipeline.nf, output may be directed else where.
+Placeholder for the output of the paired_reads_pipeline.nf.
+Output may be directed else where, as defined by user.